How to Install macOS on a Windows PC?

 3. Test Updates:

-• Apply updates on a test installation (if possible) to ensure compatibility before upgrading your main system.
+• Apply updates on a test installation if possible.
+It can ensure if it's compatible before starting on the main system.

 Dual-Booting macOS and Windows (Optional)